Get estimate

 • Enables you to see how a small fragment of your project can be implemented

-• Unveils main risks and bugs occuring at the early stage of development
+• Unveils main risks and bugs occurring at the early stage of development

 • Provides only two possible final answers — yes or no